Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Recovery Services vault blade, Jobs and Site Recovery Jobs are selected.
 The Site Recovery jobs blade displays process status.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image131.png "Recovery Services vault and Site Recovery jobs blade")

 62. After a few minutes, the Enable replication will move to Successful.
-Select **Overview** on the **BCDRRSV,** and you should now see that there is 1 Healthy Replicated Item.
+Select **Overview** on the **BCDRRSV**.
+You should now see that there is 1 Healthy Replicated Item.

     ![In the Recovery Services vault blade, a callout points to the healthy replicated item.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image132.png "Recovery Services vault blade")